EmilioPeJu/dls_ade/README.md

 script (i.e. dls-release.py) as well as the build server process.
 See all logs for a given module that you have released with the search:
 `username:FEDID module:MODULE` replacing FEDID and MODULE.

+The environment variables ADE_GELFLOG_SERVER and ADE_GELFLOG_SERVER_PORT can be used to override the log destination of the ADE scripts for testing/development purposes.